 This band features Will Lawton (piano and vocals), Weasel Howlett (drums), Buddy Fonzarelli (upright bass), Ami Kaelyn (guitar and vocals) and Harki Popli (tabla).

 The band were formed in 2015 when Will and Weasel started to jam, record and perform before releasing their debut album 'Fossils of the Mind' in 2018.
 The sound, the band and their following is constantly growing and evolving.
-Their latest release 'Abbey House Session' is now out on CD and vinyl with the full digital release due on 1st October 2020.
+Their latest release 'Abbey House Session' is now out on CD and VINYL and on ALL DIGITAL FORMATS.
 This is a six track part studio, part live recording which was all captured in the library at Abbey House in Malmesbury, Wiltshire.

 Will Lawton is the main singer, pianist and songwriter behind this band of musicians.
 Will learnt to play by intuitively by ear by his father who is a self-taught jazz pianist.
 His song writing is heartfelt yet shot through with intellect and emotion whilst constantly soul-searching, often exploring the human condition through music.
 He works as a music therapist alongside his career as a song-writer and performer.